mvolkmann/authentication-fastify/README.md

 }
 ```

-To start the Caddy server, cd to the project root directory
+To start the Caddy server, cd to the project root directory and
-and enter `caddy run`.
+enter `caddy run` to run in the foreground
+or `caddy start` to run in the background.
+If this fails, kill the process listening on port 2019 and try again.

 To stop the Caddy server, press ctrl-c or
 enter `caddy stop` in another terminal window.